A Deep Probabilistic Spatiotemporal Framework for Dynamic Graph Representation Learning with Application to Brain Disorder Identification: Methods

 \subsection{Adversarial Model Regularization}

 Under a limited amount of training data, deep graph representation learning models are prone to generating node embeddings that aggravate overfitting.
-These models construct a latent embedding space that is exceedingly conformed to the limited dataset.
-Consequently, downstream task-specific (e.g. graph classification) models that are adapted to this data-specific latent space perform poorly on unseen latent embeddings of general graphs.
+Such models typically construct a latent embedding space that overly- or grossly - overfits the limited dataset.
+Consequently, downstream task-specific (e.g., graph classification) models that are adapted to this data-specific latent space perform poorly on unseen latent embeddings of general graphs.
 Taking this into consideration, a probabilistic adversarial training strategy is introduced to regularize the latent embedding space constructed by the DSVB models.
 With the adversarial regularization, the DSVB models are expected to overcome the data overfitting issue by realizing a more inclusive latent embedding space that can be readily extrapolated to unseen data beyond the limited training dataset.

-Inspired by the model perturbation strategy in domain adversarial training \cite{Ganin}, we train the parameters $\{\theta,\vartheta,\tau\}$ of DSVB-FCNN loss (\ref{eq:DSVB_final}) in an adversarial fashion as follows:
+Inspired by the model perturbation strategy in domain adversarial training \cite{Ganin}, we train the parameters $\{\theta,\vartheta,\tau\}$ of the DSVB-FCNN loss (\ref{eq:DSVB_final}) in adversarial fashion:

 On one hand, the DSVB parameters $(\theta,\vartheta)$ are optimized to generate hierarchical embeddings $\mathbf{Z}_{T}, \mathbf{H}_{T}$ that fool the classifier $\varphi_{\tau}^{\text{classifier}}$.
 On the other hand, the FCNN classification model parameters $\tau$ are optimized to accurately distinguish the class label of the generated latent embeddings.
 Such an adversarial competition is expected to achieve the Nash equilibrium that generalizes the latent embedding space and prevents model overfitting.